 Budget and Finance for the Office of Central Services, is primarily responsible for the coordination and management of the agency’s general fund, internal service fund, special revenue fund, and capital projects fund.
 Additionally, this area oversees divisional budget preparation for the agency, and the implementation and adherence to performance-based management requirements.

 The Purchasing Card Program is managed out of Budget and Finance.
-The Program Administrator for the purchasing card program serves as the primary point of contact for the banking institution that issues purchasing cards, and also develops, audits, and enforces county-wide policies and procedures governing the Purchasing Card Program.
+The Program Administrator for the purchasing card program serves as the primary point of contact for the banking institution that issues purchasing cards, and also develops, audits, and enforces county-wide policies.

 The Office of Central Services provides capital construction and building renovations for OCS and other county agencies.
 These services are funded from the Capitol Projects fund, CP35.
 A portion of CP35 is specifically funded from the Facilities Operations and Management Division for County major renovations.